ProtProtocols/IsoProt/README.md

 # IsoLabeledProtocol

+This project provides a reproducible pipeline to analyse isobarically labelled mass spectrometry based quantitative proteomics data.

+The different workflows are created using the [jupyter notebook](http://jupyter.org) environment.
+They look like normal documents with interactive elements (like buttons, etc.) in them and are based on our [standrad workflow template](https://github.com/ProtProtocols/protprotocols_template).
+Thereby, they also provide completely reproducible records of the bioinformatic pipeline used to analyse the data.

+The pipelines are made available as [Docker](https://www.docker.com) containers.
+These are light-weight virtual machines that contain the complete software necessary to run the pipeline.
+Thereby, you do not have to worry about installing any additional required software.

-This project is still in a development stage.
+This project is **still under development**.
 All resources are only intended to be used for testing.
-The protocol is based on the following template implementing an environment based on jupyter notebooks: https://github.com/ProtProtocols/protprotocols_template
+We are simply not done yet.

 ## Usage
 - You need to have docker installed.
 For more details, see https://docs.docker.com/engine/installation/

+The following commands have to be execute in your operating systems command prompt.

 - Get the docker image (you might need to be administrator):
 ```bash